Recognition of Prior Learning (RPL)

 - for advanced entry to a programme at a stage beyond the first stage

 - for transfer from one programme to another

 - for exemption from some programme elements or from programme modules

 - for non-standard entry to post-graduate programmes where the applicant may not have the standard honours primary degree

 - for application towards a full award such as a doctorate.

-Words of caution: Not all DIT programmes offer RPL for entry, for transfer, for module exemptions or for full award.
+Words of caution: Not all TU Dublin programmes offer RPL for entry, for transfer, for module exemptions or for full award.
 Where RPL is available there may be specific conditions, limitations and application procedures.

 The RPL Process

 There are different processes for RPL depending on the purpose for which it is used.
 However, all RPL processes require the applicant to provide evidence of appropriate past learning, whether that is certificated or experiential learning.
 In some cases it may be sufficient for the applicant to provide copies of appropriate certificates.
 In other cases there may be a self-assessment exercise, preparation of a file or ‘portfolio’ of appropriate evidence of learning, an interview, and perhaps a demonstration or assessment task.

 Where to go for information about RPL in TU Dublin